The-Team-Dream/.github/profile/README.md

 ## 📌 Contribution Guidelines

-1. Create a new feature branch from `mail`
+1. Create a new feature branch from `main`
 2. Commit changes with clear messages
 3. Open a Pull Request
 4. Address review comments